 This person posited that identity is the root of inequity, which is fair, given the mimetic nature of the human mind.
 Thus, she argued that whites need to see whites, blacks, blacks, and yes, women, women.
 The problem is, this is both true but woefully incomplete: all lies are.
 To personalize it, why take away my fantasy of being Phil Ivey?
 And what drew him to poker, by the way, which is the real point?
 What is the origin of anything?
 Why ruin Carmen for me and shame me for the divination in my head?
 Or Phil’s motivations, again the real point, if the argument is all about the serving the minority population?

 Identity essentialism is an almost bizarrely weak explanation for anything, but this is what we are being handed by the new denominators.
+It posits that people are powerless in the face of their racial, sexual, cultural identities while also insisting there must be a magical example that overcomes this powerlessness.

 And, of course, no cares about my obscure tastes, I might as well be speaking Arabic – what about your love of hip-hop and rap – are you not comfortable and do we need an invasion of white people to bring equity to those exclusionary BET Awards?
 Do you think Jay-Z would forego all the sales of his albums to dorky white boys for the sake of keeping the battle lines drawn and the bloodlines clean?
 What weird contortion and ironic cultural “colonialism” is being endorsed now?